Discover Vermont

 TERROIR

+The Vermont wine industry is known for its innovative blends and commitment to representing the local terroir.
 Wine producers in Vermont very much embrace the idea of terroir and individualism in wine, Joseph says.
 “Everybody really loves that idea of place,” he explains.
 “We’re making wines that, on a large scale, the world has never seen before.
 So people can come here and say, ‘Wow, this is amazing– I’ve never tasted anything like that.’”
+Some wineries spend months perfecting their wines, using careful blending techniques to bring out the best flavors and ensure authenticity.
+Vermont is also home to rare ice wines, which start with grapes frozen on the vine and are perfect for dessert or sipping on special occasions.
+The enjoyment of Vermont wine is enhanced by the refreshing qualities of certain styles, making them perfect for summer afternoons.
+Visit a VT tasting room to drink and enjoy the unique offerings, and bring friends along to share the experience.

 For the most part, you won’t find big Vermont wine tasting operations– the person who greets you at the cellar door might also be the winemaker or the farmer or the owner – and quite possibly all three.
 It’s a classically Vermont mentality, where farm-to-table is not an innovation, but rather a way of life.

-As one of the smallest states in the Union, it should come as no surprise that the number of Vermont wineries with tasting rooms is less than 20 (17 to be exact).
+Many Vermont wineries offer a welcoming tasting room experience, with less than 20 (17 to be exact) wineries in the state featuring dedicated spaces for sampling.
 But, that doesn’t mean there isn’t a lot to sip in.
+We encourage you to visit these tasting rooms to sample the diverse wines on offer.
 To help narrow down your sipping choices, we have identified some of the top Vermont wineries to pour into.

 Where to eat in Vermont Wine Country - Lincoln Inn